thacherT1D/webdevstuff/Auth/Express:_Authorization_&_Middleware.desc.md

 ## Objectives

 1. Describe what Express middleware is and how next() works.
-1. Use application-level middleware to redirect all unauthenticated requests to all routes that appear "after" that middleware.
+1. Use application-level middleware to redirect all unauthenticated and unauthorized requests to all routes that appear "after" that middleware.
 1. Use middleware sub-stacks to redirect all unauthorized requests to all routes that use that middleware.

 ### What is Express middleware and how does `next()` work?